ilya-kozyrev/codelabs/beam-college-dataflow/codelab.md

 ## Project overview
 Duration: 0:05:00

-In your cloned  repository folder you might see `src` and `v2` folders.
-There are classic templates contains in `src` folder and Flex templates contains in `v2` folder.
+In your cloned  repository folder you might see `src` and `v2` folders. src and v2 folders contain classic and Flex templates correspondingly.

-In this codelab you will work with flex templates.
+In this codelab you will work with Flex templates.

 Go to the template folder DataflowTemplates/v2/protegrity-data-tokenization